Content

 • > 4 days — skip the missed dose and take the next dose on the scheduled day.

-Now that you’re more confident about the ins and outs of dosing and injecting, let’s look at what side effects you should look out for.
+Now that you’re more confident about the ins and outs of dosing and injecting, let’s look at what side effects of weight loss medications you should look out for.

 Potential Side Effects and Warnings